ismailtaher/react-task-organizer-3/README.md

 - Added `key_objectives` attribute in each task.
 Now each task can have it’s own set of objectives to be completed.
 - These objectives can be added/removed when Creating a Task `AddTaskForm.jsx` and Updating a Task `EditTaskForm.jsx`.
 - To update the status of an objective you can use the checkboxes when you open a task (by clicking on it) `SingleTaskPage.jsx` .
-Also created a new mutation `toggleObjective` that does **optimistic updates** to the state of an objective, using RTK query in `tasksSlice.js`.
+Also created a new mutation `toggleObjective` that does **optimistic updates** to the state of that objective's Task, using RTK query in `tasksSlice.js`.
 - The **progress bar** of a task now shows progress on the basis of how many **key_objectives** have been completed.

 The progress bar of a task now shows progress on the basis of how many key_objectives have been completed.